3 Steps to Overcome Fear of Failure in Sports

 When you have the fear of failure as an athlete, you may feel more anxious or nervous while you play and you may end up dreading going to the field or court.

 That is a major problem I see athletes with the fear of failure faced with.
-They lose the love for their sport.
-Because who wants to show up every day with fear?
+They lose the love for their sport, because who wants to show up every day with fear?
 After a while, it gets tiring and you want to avoid the situation altogether.

-How to Overcome Fear of Failure in Sports
+Three Steps to Overcome Fear of Failure in Sports

 If you are currently struggling with the fear of failure, the good news is that this can be worked through.
 I have worked with many athletes to help them manage their fears, and the same process I use with them is the one you will learn below.